ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy01.md

 # Anatomy 01: Proportions

-Find the proportional sketches in `Personal Projects/Learnings/skeletal-reference.psd` on the `Anatomy 01` group
+Find the sketches in `Personal Projects/Learnings/skeletal-reference.psd` on the `Anatomy 01` group

 ## Male Body proportions